Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Use this three-sheet system:

-- Sheet 2 (Math sheet): Do all calculations on a separate sheet.
-Label each calculation so you can refer back to it.
-Show your work clearly so the interviewer can follow along.
+- Sheet 2 (Math sheet): do all calculations on a separate sheet.
+Label each calculation and show your work clearly so the interviewer can follow along

-- Sheet 3+ (Data sheets): Use additional sheets for any data, charts, or exhibits the interviewer provides.
-Number your pages so you can quickly reference earlier data.
+- Sheet 3+ (Data sheets): use additional sheets for any data, charts, or exhibits the interviewer provides.
+Number your pages so you can quickly reference earlier data

 What Numbers Should You Memorize for Case Interviews?

-General Statistics
+General statistics

 - Global population: 8 billion